HelloWounderworld/fastapi/README.md

         pip freeze

-    After this you have to create a requirements.file and to make Ctrl+C and Ctrl+V about this file.
+    After this you have to create a requirements file and to make Ctrl+C and Ctrl+V about this file.
+Or, more fast

+        pip freeze > requirements.txt

 Now, you have an isolated virtual environment to start to develop your first fast api.